peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 check the status of a Digital Credential over time due to some privacy constraints, in compliance with national privacy regulations.

-For instance, consider a scenario under the European Union's General Data Protection Regulation (GDPR), where a Verifier's repeated access to a Status List to check the revocation status of a Digital Credential could be deemed as excessive monitoring of the End-User's activities.
-This could potentially infringe upon the End-User's right to privacy, as outlined in Article 8 of the European Convention on Human Rights, by creating a detailed profile of the End-User's interactions and credential usage without explicit consent for such continuous surveillance.
+For instance, consider a scenario where a Verifier's repeated access to a Status List to check the revocation status of a Digital Credential could be deemed as excessive monitoring of the End-User's activities.
+This could potentially infringe upon the End-User's right to privacy, as outlined in Article 8 of the European Convention on Human Rights and in the the European Union's General Data Protection Regulation (GDPR), by creating a detailed profile of the End-User's interactions and credential usage without explicit consent for such continuous surveillance.

 In scenarios where the Verifier, Credential Issuer, and OAuth Status List Provider are all part of the same domain or operate within a context where